ppreshant/flow_cytometry/notes-flowcytometry.md

   - [ ] Add sample names to the median violin plots? [docs matplotlib](https://matplotlib.org/stable/gallery/statistics/customized_violin.html#sphx-glr-gallery-statistics-customized-violin-py)

 ### File/fcs handling
+- [x] Is pData saved with `write.FCS()`? _NO; needs to me remade
+- [x] (_mutliple blocks analysis_) How to load multiple folders, join metadata and analyze together?
+Useful when samples are split among multiple blocks, ex: S062, S063 or multi-day S050 like experiments. _join file loading and pData replacement into a function and run map2 with plate number/day do add a feature_.
+How to cat multiple cytosets? try `rbind2 and flowset_to_cytoset()`
 - [ ] _(Guava data)_ To expand single .fcs file into multiple .fcs : use `subprocess.run` module to open an R function [use case](https://stackoverflow.com/questions/19894365/running-r-script-from-python); [documentation](https://docs.python.org/3/library/subprocess.html#subprocess.run)
 - [x] (_not doing this_) Getting plate layout google sheet : Can use the same approach to call the existing R function to do this for us
 - [x] (_doing this in R, automatic_) Merge data for replicates : as simple as ndarray.concatenate? do before plotting violins/ distributions